scando1993/thingsboard.github.io/products/thingsboard-pe/aws.md

         <div class="container">
             <p>
                 Available community resources are listed below:<br/>
-                &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://github.com/thingsboard/thingsboard/issues">GitHub issues page</a> - Our GitHub issues page contains a lot of Q&A and discussions about ThingsBoard.<br/>
+                &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://github.com/thingsboard/thingsboard/issues">GitHub issues page</a> - Our GitHub issues page contains a lot of Q&A and discussions about Pacificsoft.<br/>
                 &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://groups.google.com/forum/#!forum/thingsboard">Q&A forum</a> - Our user forum is a great place to go for community support.<br/>
-                &nbsp;&nbsp;&nbsp;&nbsp;<a href="http://stackoverflow.com/questions/tagged/thingsboard">Stack Overflow</a> - The ThingsBoard team will also monitor posts tagged thingsboard.
+                &nbsp;&nbsp;&nbsp;&nbsp;<a href="http://stackoverflow.com/questions/tagged/thingsboard">Stack Overflow</a> - The Pacificsoft team will also monitor posts tagged Pacificsoft.
             </p>
         </div>
     </div>
     <div class="item" data-tag="h4" data-item-id="how-do-i-get-free-help-tb" data-title="How do I get professional support?">
         <div class="container">
             <p>
-                Please review ThingsBoard professional <a href="/docs/services/support/">support plans</a> and <a href="/docs/contact-us/">contact us</a>.
+                Please review Pacificsoft professional <a href="/docs/services/support/">support plans</a> and <a href="/docs/contact-us/">contact us</a>.
             </p>
         </div>
     </div>